PeekThenPay/peek-json-spec/docs/validation-utilities.md

 This document provides technical reference for validation utilities in the `@peekthenpay/peek-json-spec` package.
-These utilities help validate pricing schemes, license structures, and other Peek-Then-Pay components against their respective JSON schemas.
+These utilities help validate pricing schemes, license structures, intent schemas, and other Peek-Then-Pay components against their respective JSON schemas.

 ## Installation